-By the time an issue goes to the status of a conflict, the customer is already agitated.
-In any case, customers don’t have the habit of complaining unless they feel compelled to.
+By the time an issue goes to the status of a conflict, the guest is already agitated.
+In any case, guests don’t have the habit of complaining unless they feel compelled to.
 If an issue is negligible, they will go about their business without minding some of the trivial matters.

 The first response will determine if and how well the conflict will be resolved.
 A calm approach is more likely to resolve the conflict, but be careful not to appear as if you are taking the matter trivially.
 Express some concern but in a calm manner.

 Listening is key